tidb-incubator/TiBigData/docs/design/2022-05-24-delete-feature.md

 At last, TiBigData/Flink will mix the upsert and delete keyValue to do two phase commit in a transaction

 ![image alt text](imgs/delete_feature/delete_logical.png)

+### Row Order
+It is important to keep order in streaming mode, or we may get the error results.
+- TiCDC will Ingest the changelogs and sink to kafka.
+So, make sure kafka will partition the messages by key
+- It's better to optimize deduplication and leave the lasted operation for the same row
+- When Flink executes sink distributedly, make sure the operations on the same row will be sent to the same task

 ## Compatibility
 - Delete feature can't work with batch mode, and it doesn't support the DELETE statement